 We were still wide awake after Par Derriere so on a whim we decided to stop into an American bar on the beach on the way back to Hayarkon 48.
 Football was on and the place was packed with Americans on birthright.
 Definitely a social place and perfect since it was open late but not where I would normally go on my few days in a foreign country.
 They serve a house beer on draft for a steal at 20 NIS.

 We stopped into a little bakery on King George to grab a variety of bureka and iced coffee for bureka-fast (see what I did there?).
 I actually stole that joke from Maggie.
 If I had to, I would happily live off bureka.
 They are flaky little pastries consisting of phyllo dough sprinkled with sesame seeds wrapped around fillings like potato, cheese or spinach.
 I had never heard of them before but if you find yourself in Tel Aviv, order one of each!
 Also the iced coffee was blended and delicious.

 We joined a free walking tour to explore Old Jaffa.
 It met at the clock tower at 11 AM and we were whisked off through history and a series of sites.
+Those traveling to the area chiefly to see significant religious sites first hand may wish to check out the Immanuel Tours itineraries.
 My favorite part was walking down to the port and exploring along the waterfront.
 The town consists of small alleyways lined by art and jewelry shops, hidden staircases, old residences brimming with stories of the past, and views of the sea and Tel Aviv skyline.
 Remember to tip the guide since it is how he earns money giving free tours.

 83 Kedem St | Hangar 1